apostrophecms/apostrophe-documentation/docs/tutorials/howtos/deploying-apostrophe-in-the-cloud.md

 When you're finished verifying your account with mlab, click "Create New," then "Single-node" and "Sandbox."

 > You can of course pick a replica set cluster and various non-free plans instead if you wish.
 Do not use sharding, it is not appropriate to our use case.
+Do not change the default read preference.
+See [replica sets](replica-set.html) for more information.

 If you can, give your database the same name as your app, just for simplicity, but it's not mandatory.